guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 # 3. A brief introduction to rust-bert<a name="rustbert-section"></a>

 Rust-bert is essentially a Rust-native port of Hugging Face's Transformers' library [[1]](#transformers).
 Leveraging the `rust_tokenizers` [[12]](#rusttokenizers) library for preprocessing, it proposes implementations for state-of-the-art transformers-based models and ready-to-use pipelines.
-De-noising auto-encoder (BERT, Electra), autoregressive (XLNet, GPT, GPT2) and encoder-decoder models (BART, T5) have been implemented with pre-trained set of weights available on Hugging Face's model hub [[13]](#modelhub).
+De-noising auto-encoder (BERT, Electra), autoregressive (XLNet, GPT, GPT2) and encoder-decoder models (BART, T5) have been implemented with pre-trained sets of weights available on Hugging Face's model hub [[13]](#modelhub).
 Any Pytorch model trained on the Transformers's library can be converted to a C-array format and used by the `rust-bert` library.

 These models can be used in ready-to-use pipelines, including:
 - classification (e.g. sentiment analysis)